blaketolmie/How-to-download-and-watch-Echo360-lectures/README.md

 > To download multiple courses concurrently, open a new terminal for each course then run the terminal prompt (make sure to update the cookies.txt file to course-specific and output directory accordingly).

 ## Watching Downloaded Videos
-For dual-source lectures (such as slides and video streams):

-Download [gridplayer](https://github.com/vzhd1701/gridplayer) to play both sources of the lecture synchronously.
+For Echo360 type dual-source lectures (such as slides and video streams), download [gridplayer](https://github.com/vzhd1701/gridplayer) to play both sources of the lecture synchronously.
 + To play synchronously
 ![Play Synchronously](play_synchronously.png)